-- 01.01: Staff additional classrooms with teachers that are appropriately assigned and fully credentialed according to small district requirements, to minimize combo classes at the ES and to provide additional periods at the HS in ELA, ELD, and Math designed to provide support for unduplicated students. - 01.03: Staff a Program Coordinator position that will run the: EL Program, RTI program, Assessment Program, ASES program.
-This position will be the district lead on intervening with Pupil learning loss at the K-8 level. - 02.02: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive academic, behavioral (PBIS), and social emotional interventions.
+01.01: Staff additional classrooms with teachers that are appropriately assigned and fully credentialed according to small district requirements, to minimize combo classes at the ES and to provide additional periods at the HS in ELA, ELD, and Math designed to provide support for unduplicated students.
+01.03: Staff a Program Coordinator position that will run the: EL Program, RTI program, Assessment Program, ASES program.
+This position will be the district to the district requirement in the teacher of the district is the teacher of the district teacher of the district teacher of the district is the teacher of the district teacher of teacher o lead on intervening with Pupil learning loss at the K-8 level.

+- 02.02: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive academic, behavioral (PBIS), and social emotional interventions.
 The academic interventions will include both ELA and Math and will comply with SBE time recommendations.

 A description of any substantive differences between the description of the actions or services identified as contributing towards meeting the increased or improved services requirement and the actions or services implemented to meet the increased or improved services requirement.
 Substantive differences are detailed within each section of the annual update.